Harbormaster-AI/gitlab/README.md

 `PROJECT_YAML_FILE: "samples/yamls/project.as.code/django-project-as-code.yml"`

 #### GitLab Credentials
-Modify the git: section of the a _PROJECT_YAML_FILE_ (e.g. django-project-as-code.yml) to assign your GitLab credentials
+Modify the git: section of the a Project-As-Code YAML file (e.g. django-project-as-code.yml) to assign your GitLab credentials

 ##### AWS Credentials
 Note: If using one of the AWS Lambda stacks, you will have to assign the access key and secret key as project level environment variables.
 See [https://gitlab.com/help/ci/variables/README#variables](https://gitlab.com/help/ci/variables/README#variables) for more details.
 Be sure to name the accesskey USER\_AWS\_ACCESSKEY and name the secretkey USER\_AWS\_SECRETKEY.
 Equally important,